gravity-ui/uikit/src/hooks/private/useRadio/README.md

 # useRadio

-The `useRadio` hook need to generate props for radio group element
+The `useRadio` hook need to generate props for radio group control

 ## Properties